Serving El Paso, Greater Texas, and New Mexico.

-If you have been involved in an oil field accident and suffered an oil field injury, our experienced attorneys at the law offices of Flores, Tawney & Acosta, P.C., can help you.
-We serve both Texas and New Mexico, and have experience in workers’ compensation and personal injury law.
+If you have been involved in an oil field accident and suffered an oil field injury in Las Cruces, our experienced attorneys at the law offices of Flores, Tawney & Acosta, P.C., can help you.
+We serve both New Mexico and Texas and have experience in workers’ compensation and personal injury law.
 Please reach out to us today to schedule a free consultation.

 The oil industry is huge and employs workers all over the country.
 In fact, some areas of the United States are booming, with multi-million dollar deals formed in the Permian Basin, which stretches across New Mexico and Texas.